alfredosc8/edison-servicediscovery/README.md

 ## Conditional Spring Beans

-If edison.servicediscovery.marathon.url is provided, the MarathonDiscoveryService is auto-configured.
+If edison.servicediscovery.marathon.servers is provided, the MarathonDiscoveryService is auto-configured.

 Information like environment, group and service name is extracted from the Marathon appId using an AppIdParser.
 By default, the @ConditionalOnMissingBean DefaultAppIdParser is used.